scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 -------

-The Scikit-HEP project started in 2016 and has grown to be a core component in many HEP analyses.
+The Scikit-HEP project started in Autumn 2016 and has grown to be a core component in many HEP analyses.
 It has also provided packages that are growing in usage outside of HEP, like AwkwardArray, boost-histogram/Hist, and iMinuit.
 The tooling developed and improved by Scikit-HEP has helped Scikit-HEP developers